rodgues/angular4-sails/README.md

 `ng build --aot --prod` (It compiles the angular files in ./dist folder)

-`node app.js` (optional: If you want only Angular, skip this step.
-It launch the node web server)
+`node app.js` (It launch the node web server.
+Optional: If you want only Angular, skip this step.)

-If you have any errors, see the section "Typical errors" at the bottom of the page

 All done.
 Open your favorite browser to see the demo.
 If you are using Node JS as Web Server, you must connect to the address: http://localhost:1337/